Vikaash19/Exp-06-Synchornous-counters-/README.md

 ### RESULT:
-Thus Synchornous counters up counter and down counter circuit are studied and the truth table for different logic gates are verified>
+Thus Synchornous counters up counter and down counter circuit are studied and the truth table for different logic gates are verified.